triciaward/fast-api-template/docs/tutorials/authentication.md

 The easiest way to test is through the interactive API docs:

-1. Start your server: `uvicorn app.main:app --reload`
+1. Start your server: `docker-compose up -d`
 2. Open http://localhost:8000/docs in your browser
 3. Try the authentication endpoints interactively